nbonfils/JSD-website/_posts/2024-03-10-prose-award.md

 last_modified_at: ""
 tags:
   - milestone
-excerpt: "My book 'INSOLVENT: How to Reorient Computing for Just Sustainability' is a finalist in the PROSE Awards in the Engineering and Technology category."
+excerpt: "My book, INSOLVENT: How to Reorient Computing for Just Sustainability, is a finalist in the PROSE Awards in the Engineering and Technology category."
 ---

 My book 'INSOLVENT: How to Reorient Computing for Just Sustainability' is a finalist in the PROSE Awards in the Engineering and Technology category :raised_hands:!
 If you missed it, it's still [open access]